YUG-1092005/EnviroMine/README.md

 # EnviroMine

-EnviroMine is a prototype aimed at leveraging technology to support sustainable mining practices.
-This project was developed as part of a hackathon to showcase innovative solutions for minimizing the environmental impact of mining operations.
+EnviroMine is a web-based application aimed at leveraging technology to support sustainable mining practices.
+This project is developed as part of a Smart India Hackathon to showcase innovative solutions for minimizing the environmental impact of mining operations.

 ## Table of Contents